Slow Streets Culver City

-- To allow for public use of the whole street width for walking, bicycling, scooting, skating, and any other mode of person-propelled transportation
+- Allow for public use of the whole street width for walking, bicycling, scooting, skating, and any other mode of person-propelled transportation

-- To expand availability for physical distancing intended to reduce transmission of the COVID-19 virus.
+- Expand availability for physical distancing intended to reduce transmission of the COVID-19 virus.

 Slow Streets are not fully closed.

 Street signs are posted on barricades at entry and exit locations to indicate the street is for local traffic only and requesting vehicles to maintain slow speeds and for all road users to exercise caution.

 Local traffic includes residents, deliveries to the homes, Uber/Lyft drop-off/pick-up activities, and City services (including emergency vehicles).

 Slow Streets designation is in effect 24 hours a day, 7 days per week.

 Once in place, the Slow Streets designation will remain in effect until: